 It isn’t necessary to be tech-savvy to start a blog.
 If you are comfortable in the knowledge that there are techie things to learn, you will be fine, but if you are plain scared of the prospect, perhaps blogging isn’t for you.

 Still with me?
-Then let’s crack on and get that blog off the ground!
+Then let’s crack on and find out how to start a money-making blog today!

 In this guide, I will take you through the complete process on how to start a money-making blog from having an idea for a blog through to setting up your blog, writing posts, setting up a mailing list, and getting traffic, and ultimately drawing an income.

 Step #1 Find your niche

 When you start your blog, the first thing you need to do is choose the subject of your blog.

 Your blog is most likely to be a success if: